woahbase/website/docs/images/alpine-lua.md

 * When installing user packages via the `S6_LUA_USER_PACKAGES` variable, it is required to run `eval "$(luarocks path --bin)"` to make those packages require-able.
-The command is automatically appended in `/etc/bash/bashrc` so that it is executed when a `/usershell` session starts.
+By default, the command is automatically appended in `/etc/bash/bashrc` so that it is executed when a `/usershell` session starts.

-* If the user packages have binaries inside `~/.luarocks/bin`, those are automatically added to path.
+* By default, if the user packages have binaries inside `${USERROCKSDIR}/bin`, those are automatically added to path.

 [1]: http://www.lua.org/
 [2]: https://luarocks.org/